bertbesser/dvc-deps-management/blog-article.md

 You might want to browse through the walkthrough first, such that you can get the most out of this post.
 For those of you in a hurry, we provide a quick [recap of the original walkthrough](#recap).
-In the first part of this article we create an example project which we use as a DVC-dependency hands-on in the second part.
+In the first part of this article we create a playground project which we use as a DVC-dependency hands-on in the second part.
 If you're in a hurry, still, note that part one can be skipped.
-A publicly accessible example project is provided, such that you can step right into the hands-on fun in part two.
+A publicly accessible playground project is provided, such that you can step right into the hands-on fun in part two.

 A real world application of `dvc get` and `dvc import` will be discussed in an upcoming post.
 So stay tuned for more :-D